liwuqingxin/Avalonia.Css/README.md

     <img src="https://img.shields.io/badge/Github-Liwuqingxin-blue?logo=GitHub">
   </a>
 </div>
 <br/><br/><br/>

 ![acss-brand](img/brand.svg)

 Avalonia.Css is not a library that fully adheres to the standard CSS (Cascading Style Sheets).
-The primary purpose is to **separate the structural and visual definitions** of Avalonia UI and empower the Avalonia framework with the ability to **dynamically modify visual styles quickly**.
+The primary purpose is to **separate the structural and visual definitions** of Avalonia UI and empower the Avalonia with the ability to **dynamically modify visual styles quickly**.

 :smile: Yes, it follows a pattern similar to **Html+CSS**.